You may register at our open house, online, by mail, or by phone. A $50 deposit per child per session will hold your spot.

 Transportation for a 2 Week Program: $97 per camper

-Staff are very sensitive about identifying authorized versus non-authorized individuals on campus.
-Staff are in constant contact with one another and with the administration, via hand-held radio.
+Staff is very sensitive about identifying authorized versus non-authorized individuals on campus.
+Staff is in constant contact with one another and with the administration via hand-held radios.
 Frost Valley YMCA runs a “closed campus” during summer session, therefore, strangers are easily identifiable.

 Other events such as conferences, retreats, Road Scholar, and adventure events can coincide with summer and day camp events.
 If this should occur, procedures are in place to safeguard our campers.
 All other guests are required to wear name tags and color-coded wristbands identifying the program in which they are enrolled.
 Additionally, their vehicles are registered with Frost Valley’s conferencing center.
 This ensures an increased awareness on campus.
 Trespassers are immediately identified, approached, and asked to vacate the premises.
 Guided tours of the facility are available via appointment only.